starling021/Phishing-API/README.md

 5) Email your doc and wait for the Slack alerts!

+6) Set up your php.ini to allow uploads of at least 15MB and enable browsecap.ini for parsing UserAgent strings, otherwise some functionality may be limited.

 **Bonus points if you use your docs as honeypot bait! :)**